JitenDhandha/21cmPowerSpectrumLimits/README.md

 *Last updated: 20 May 2025*

 This repository contains the latest upper limits on the 21-cm power spectrum from various experiments, inspired by similar now outdated collections ([PabloVD/21cmBounds](https://github.com/PabloVD/21cmBounds), [ThomasGesseyJones](https://github.com/ThomasGesseyJones)).
 The list is intended to be a living document and I will updated it as and when possible.
-There is a Python script included that reads the data and generates the plot shown below, or you can use the GUI via `python gui.py`.
+In order to plot the limits (as shown below), you can use the provided Python notebook `plot_limits.ipynb` or use the online web app at [powerspectrumlimits.onrender.com](https://powerspectrumlimits.onrender.com/) (note that it may take upto a minute to load).

 ![21cm_power_spectrum_limits](21cm_power_spectrum_limits.png)